TQLApp/TQL/Documentation/Documentation/Create-a-plugin.md

    ![=2x](../Images/Edit-debug-properties.png)

 2. Remove the automatically generated launch profile and replace it with a new one of type **Executable**.

 3. Configure the launch profile as follows:

    ![=2x](../Images/Create-launch-profile.png)

    1. Set the path to the executable to this:
       "%LOCALAPPDATA%\\Programs\\TQL\\Tql.App.exe".
 This configures the launch
       profile to use the locally installed TQL version.

    2. Set the command line arguments to this: "--env NuGetPlugin --sideload .".
       This creates an isolated environment for your plugin and side loads it from the current working directory.
 This will be the build folder of your class library.

    3. Rename the launch profile to e.g. **Run**.

-   4. If you now start the new launch profile, TQL should start with a clean configuration.
+   4. Start your project.

+TQL now starts with a clean environment with your plugin installed.
 If you want to verify that your plugin is picked up, you can set a break point in the `ConfigureServices` method.

 ## Creating the category match

 TQL distinguishes roughly two types of matches: categories (or searchable) and runnable matches.
 Categories are what you search, and runnable matches is what the search returns.
 We start with adding a category match.

 1. Add a new class called **PackagesMatch** and paste in the following contents:

    ```cs
    using System.Windows.Media;
    using Tql.Abstractions;

    namespace TqlNuGetPlugin;

    internal class PackagesMatch : ISearchableMatch
    {
        public string Text => "NuGet Packages";
        public ImageSource Icon { get; }
        public MatchTypeId TypeId { get; }
        public string SearchHint => "Find NuGet packages";

        public Task<IEnumerable<IMatch>> Search(
            ISearchContext context,
            string text,